pkesist/buildpal/Documentation/benchmarks.rst

     bjam stage --stagedir=. -a -j ##

-The host machine was not a farm node in distributed compilation.
+The host machine was not a part of farm.
 Tested Boost library version: 1.53.

 Environment.